-- 149. Plaintiffs incorporate the above paragraphs as if fully set forth herein. - 150.
-The APA provides that courts "shall . . . hold unlawful and set aside" agency action that is "not in accordance with law . . . . " 5 U.S.C. § 706(2)(A). - 151.
+- 171. Plaintiffs incorporate the above paragraphs as if fully set forth herein. - 172.
+The APA provides that courts "shall . . . hold unlawful and set aside" agency action that is "not in accordance with law " 5 U.S.C. § 706(2)(A). - 173.
 The Letter constitutes a final agency action subject to judicial review.
 It marks the "consummation" of the agency's decisionmaking process, sets forth the agency's conclusions that schools are acting unlawfully, and proscribes new substantive obligations "from which legal consequences will flow."
 Spear, 520 U.S. at 178.
-The "End DEI" portal and FAQ likewise reflect and incorporate this final agency action. - 152.
-The Letter conflicts with Title VI of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000d, et seq., its implementing regulations, and longstanding guidance, which are meant to further equitable and inclusive education for all students.
-Title VI, its implementing regulations and related guidance, along with other civil rights statutes ED enforces, have equity and inclusion objectives.
-By prohibiting any DEI or "equity" and "inclusion" programming, the Letter fundamentally conflicts with this body of law and guidance and prohibits programming that furthers the purpose of Title VI and other civil rights statutes.
-Moreover, the Letter broadly concludes that equity and inclusion related programming is "unlawful" and "den[ies] students the ability to participate" in education.
-Letter at 3.
-However, when a school has engaged in discrimination, Title VI may require a school to engage in programing and activities that could be characterized as "diversity," "equity," or "inclusion" programming in order to remedy the violation.
+The "End DEI" portal and FAQ likewise reflect and incorporate this final agency action.

-- 153. The Letter violates the DEOA, which prohibits ED from exercising "direction, supervision, or control" over a range of activities, including "over the curriculum, program of instruction, administration, or personnel of any education institution, school, or school system, over any accrediting agency or association, or over the selection or content of library resources, textbooks, or other instructional materials by any educational institution or school system."
+- 174. The Letter violates the DEOA, which prohibits ED from exercising "direction, supervision, or control" over a range of activities, including "over the curriculum, program of instruction, administration, or personnel of any education institution, school, or school system, over any accrediting agency or association, or over the selection or content of library resources, textbooks, or other instructional materials by any educational institution or school system."
 20 U.S.C. § 3403(b).
-Through the Letter's terms and prohibitions, ED is exercising direction, supervision, and control over curriculum, programs of instruction, instructional materials, and other activities reserved to state and local government. - 154.
+Through the Letter's terms and prohibitions, ED is exercising direction, supervision, and control over curriculum, programs of instruction, instructional materials, and other activities reserved to state and local government. - 175.
 The Letter is not in accordance with the GEPA, which prohibits the federal government from "exercis[ing] any direction, supervision, or control over the curriculum, program of instruction, administration, or personnel of any educational institution, school, or school system, or over the selection of library resources, textbooks, or other printed or published instructional materials by any educational institution or school system."
 20 U.S.C. § 1232a.
-Through the Letter's terms and prohibitions, ED is exercising direction, supervision, and control over curriculum, programs of instruction, instructional materials, and other activities reserved to state and local government. - 155.
-The Letter is therefore "not in accordance with law," within the meaning of 5 U.S.C. § 706(2)(A).
+Through the Letter's terms and prohibitions, ED is exercising direction, supervision, and control over curriculum, programs of instruction, instructional materials, and other activities reserved to state and local government. - 176.
+The Letter is contrary to ESSA, which explicitly prohibits the federal government from interfering with states' curriculums, instructional content, and related activities across all of its titles involving federal grants.
+See, e.g., 20 U.S.C. § 7906(a) ("No officer or employee of the Federal Government shall, through grants, contracts, or other cooperative agreements, mandate, direct, or control a State, local educational agency, or school's specific instructional content, academic standards and assessments, curricula, or program of instruction developed and implemented to meet the requirements of this chapter."); id. § 7907(b); id. § 7907(c)(1) ("Nothing in this section shall be construed to-(1) authorize an officer or employee of the Federal Government, whether through a grant, contract, or cooperative agreement to mandate, direct, review, or control a State, local educational agency, or school's instructional content, curriculum, and related activities.").
+Through the Letter's terms and prohibitions, ED is mandating, directing, reviewing, and controlling curriculum, programs of instruction, instructional content, and other activities reserved to state and local government.